Supriya778/diabetic-retina-image-classification/README.md

 get the data sets for koggle

-densnet121 convalustion neural network using mechine learning
+densnet121 convalustion neural network using machine learning